Odaimoko/nise-embedding/README.md

 - [ ] without joint filtering: Task 3 performance of NMSed baseline (thres are 0.35_0.50 respectively)
 - [ ] with joint filtering:  T3 of the two mentioned above

 Those three to-checks are actually unnecessary.
 I have conducted experiments about box and joint thres during the process of assigning ID.
 Only boxes with scores over `box_thres` have ID, and only joint with scores over `joint_thres` are output.
 This experiment is just a verification of what Detect-and-Track has said, that there is a tradeoff between MOTA and mAP.
-Filtering boxes results in lower mAP and higher MOTA.
+Filtering boxes and joints results in lower mAP and higher MOTA.
+We have four associations, box/joint filtering with mAP and MOTA.
+But as can be seen, filtering boxes doesn't affect mAP too much.
+The order should be the effect of joint/MOTA(very big) > joint/mAP > box/MOTA > box/mAP(very small).

 ### What is the problem

+**[SOLVED]** The calculation of MOTA in posetracking focuses on each joint type.

+1. For one video sequence, for each joint type, accumulate all misses/fp/mm/gt.
+So there are 15joints*4 sets of data for one seq.
+2. For the validation dataset, for each joint type, add up misses/fp/mm/gt in all sequences.
+In the end we have 15joints*4 sets of data for the whole dataset.
+3. For each joint type, calculate MOTA=1-(miss+fp+mm)/gt.
+4. MOTA total=average of all joints' MOTA.

+The problem of MOTA calculation is solved.
+Previously I thought total is calculated by combining all joints' misses.
+But actually MOTA for each joint is calculated seperately and total is the mean.